 I’m not the type to throw a complicated dinner party.
 I prefer to keep things easy with simple appetizers or chips and dips.
 Trying to coordinate a meal, with all the dishes finishing at the same time, makes me sweaty.

-I know that I am going to reuse appetizer plates and certain serving pieces at most of my parties so I keep them somewhere they are easy to get to.
+I have small appetizer plates and go-to serving pieces that I use for most of my parties so I keep them somewhere they are easy to get to.
 I have an area in my garage, to keep things at the ready, so each time we have people over I don’t have to go searching for anything.

 When I come across some that are nice looking, I usually try to pick up 4 at a time.
 That way, over time, you end a bunch of small plates that you can use for all your entertaining throughout the year.